IDC Names Securiti a Worldwide Leader in Data Privacy

 Automate People Data Graph

-Discover personal data stored across all your internal and external systems within the organization and link them back to a unique data subject.
+Discover personal data stored across all the organization's internal and external systems and link them back to a unique data subject.
 Also, visualize personal data sprawl and identify compliance risks.

 personal information data linking